Gardens and landscapes

 Daffodils’ uplifting yellow flowers and true perennial habit make them an enduring garden favourite.
 Clumps of daffodil bulbs have been known to survive in the ground for well over a century, flowering consistently for decades.

-Engleheart registered 720 new daffodil varieties between 1882 and 1923, although only around 30 are still commercially available.
-His work with the poeticus species is his enduring legacy.
+The Rev. George Herbert Engleheart is often credited as the father of the modern daffodil.
+He registered 720 new daffodil varieties between 1882 and 1923, although only around 30 are still commercially available.
+The N. poeticus species is the most well known.

 Daffodils have inspired writers, poets and artists through the centuries.
-A favourite flower among the Romantic poets, they were immortalised by Wordsworth in his poem Daffodils, one of the most famous in the English language.
+A favourite flower among the Romantic poets, they were immortalised by Wordsworth in his poem Daffodils, one of the most famous poems in the English language.

 The poet’s line ‘A host of golden daffodils’ recalls the swathes of wild flowers discovered on a walk with his sister Dorothy along the shore of Ullswater in the Lake District in early April 1802.

-Over the centuries, daffodils have been given many common or local names, including the daffodowndilly, yellow maiden and Lent lily, a reference to their flowering season coinciding with the period leading up to Easter.
+Over the centuries, daffodils have been given many common or local names, including the 'daffodowndilly', 'yellow maiden' and 'Lent lily', which is a reference to their flowering season coinciding with the period leading up to Easter.

-Daffodowndilly was writer A.A.
-Milne’s choice for his poem about the flower, published in his book of verse for children, When We Were Very Young (1924).
+'Daffodowndilly' was writer AA Milne’s choice for his poem about the flower, published in his book of verse for children, When We Were Very Young (1924).

 Cotehele in Cornwall has a particularly unique collection of daffodils.
-Varieties here include 19th-century hybrids, the surviving remnants of a major flower industry which once thrived along the Tamar valley.
+Varieties include 19th-century hybrids, the surviving remnants of a major flower industry which once thrived along the Tamar valley.

 The industry declined after the Second World War and many of the old fields became overgrown and lost.
 Daffodil bulbs were discarded into hedgerows and the surrounding countryside where they continued to bloom, largely forgotten, for decades.